gavischneider/israbrew/README.md

 # israeli-beer

-Beers from various suppliers across the state scraped into one feed
+Beers from various suppliers across the state scraped into one site